-Below is a general summary of the New York labor laws as they apply to interns.
-The information contained in this site is for general guidance on matters of interest only.
-The application and impact of laws can vary widely based on the specific facts involved.
-Citations to cases that have been omitted for the sake of brevity.
-If you have any questions about anything discussed or their source, please contact us.
+Below is a general summary of the federal labor laws as they apply to interns.
+The information contained in this site is for informational purposes only.
+The application and impact of laws can vary based on the specific facts involved.
+This is not legal advice.
+Contact a lawyer for legal advice.

 - Objectives of the New York’s Minimum Wage Act (NYMWA)

 - New York Minimum Wage Basics

 - Rights under the New York Minimum Wage Act are unwaivable by contract

 - Am I covered by the New York Minimum Wage Laws?

 - Am I classified as an Intern/Trainee or an Employee under the law?

 - Which employees are specifically excluded from coverage under the NY Minimum Wage Act?

 - Is there a Statute of Limitations?
 How long do I have to bring my claim?

 - What damages am I entitled to recover?